TadasPaplauskas/big-red-button/README.md

 We used it for "guess the song" type of a game and it was a lot of fun.

 A fun 1 hour project that I threw together on the last day of 2016.
 Powered by node.js, socket.io, jQuery.

+TODO
+- Play a sound when the button is pressed?